|Incidence of melanoma:|

 The population of young adults aged 20-49 years and of non-Hispanic white race/ethnicity, particularly women, has high rates of melanoma.
 Since cancer is primarily a disease of aging (there is a higher incidence of cancer in older adults), we do not expect to see such high rates in young people.

-Over the last 15 years, the rate of melanoma in Minnesota has steadily increased among young non-Hispanic White women of this age group, with a 4% annual increase.
-Most recently, the age-adjusted incidence rate of melanoma among young non-Hispanic white women was 23.8 new cases per 100,000 women aged 20-49 years.
+From 2002 to 2009, the rate of melanoma in Minnesota has steadily increased among young non-Hispanic White women of this age group, with a 9.3% annual increase.
+From 2013 to 2017, the annual increased even more at 11.1% per year.
+Most recently, the age-adjusted incidence rate of melanoma among young non-Hispanic white women was 40.8 new cases per 100,000 women aged 20-49 years.